-The Low Income Home Energy Assistance Program (LIHEAP) helps low income households pay for utilities such as gas, electric, water, and sewer.
+For Illinois residents, the Low Income Home Energy Assistance Program (LIHEAP) helps low-income households pay for utilities such as heat, gas, and electric.
+You may call (877) 411-9276 to learn where you can apply in your county.

 When you qualify for LIHEAP, the program: